+Groups and individuals subscribing to rightwing extremist ideology have been responsible for multiple violent incidents in the country, including the high-profile shooting of three police officers in New Brunswick in June 2014 by lone-wolf Justin Bourque.
+Bourque had reportedly previously posted pro-gun and anti-government messages on social media.
 In January 2017, a suspected far-right extremist gunman opened fire at the Quebec Islamic Cultural Centre in Quebec City during Sunday evening prayers, killing six people and wounding 19 others.
 The shooter, 27-year-old Alexandre Bissonnette, was reportedly known by Quebec-based activists for holding nationalist, anti-feminist views.
-He was reported to have been inspired by anti-immigrant, far-right ideology.
-The shooting came on the same weekend that Justin Trudeau announced that refugees would be welcome in Canada, directly following President Donald Trump's ban on citizens from seven Muslim-majority countries.
+He was reportedly inspired by anti-immigrant, far-right ideology.
+The shooting came on the same weekend that Canadian Prime Minister Justin Trudeau announced that refugees would be welcome in Canada, directly following U.S. President Donald Trump's ban on citizens from seven Muslim-majority countries.
 Canada accepted more than 39,000 Syrian refugees in 2016.
 (Sources: Reuters, Reuters, BBC News, Globe and Mail, U.S. Department of State)